AmmarAbdelateif0-0/C_Sharp/C Sharp/C Sharp.md

 }
 ```

-static and const store in heap in place the garbage collection can't reach there to delete data.
+==static and const store in heap in place the garbage collection can't reach there to delete data.==

 ![[Pasted image 20250731062747.png]]